EXPLAINER: What’s happening with the California oil spill?

 That will depend on how much oil is out there.

 Local officials, who feared an environmental catastrophe at first, have more recently voiced hope that the total spill will be less than initially feared.
-So far, only a handful of oiled birds have been recovered.
+So far, only a small number of oiled birds have been recovered.
 Teams are out searching for affected animals in the spill area and beyond.
 Environmentalists say it’s too soon to know how many seabirds, marine mammals and other animals will ultimately be affected by the oily film covering marsh areas and floating on the ocean — or for how long.

 Researchers say the impact on animals will take a while to understand.
 They are just starting to learn about some of the long-term effects from the 2010 Deepwater Horizon oil spill.
 And many problems remain unseen as oil components build beneath the surface of the ocean.